 The organization collects data and uses it to improve access policies.
 The organization should collect data about resource security posture, traffic patterns, and access requests and review it regularly to assess and adjust access policies.

-How zero trust works
+How does a zero trust architecture work?

 Requests that fit the policy are granted.
-Unusual or suspicious requests are escalated for additional authentication or rejected and flagged for later review.
+Unusual or suspicious requests are escalated for additional authentication, or rejected and flagged for later review.